bufbuild-ru/docs/docs/bufstream/integrations/redpanda-console/index.md

 For complete documentation of all the available configuration options, refer to [Redpanda's documentation](https://docs.redpanda.com/current/console/config/configure-console/).

-## Try Redpanda Console™ with a local Bufstream instance
+## Try Redpanda Console with a local Bufstream instance

-To try Redpanda Console™ with Bufstream on your local machine, you'll need [Docker](https://docs.docker.com/engine/install/) installed.
+To try Redpanda Console with Bufstream on your local machine, you'll need [Docker](https://docs.docker.com/engine/install/) installed.

 First, start an in-memory Bufstream instance listening on the default Kafka port: